bitnami/containers/bitnami/hubble-ui/README.md

-# Bitnami package for Hubble UI
+# Bitnami Secure Image for Hubble UI

 ## What is Hubble UI?